MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/forward-list-class.md

 ### <a name="remarks"></a>Açıklamalar

-`difference_type`, denetlenen dizideki herhangi iki öğenin adresleri arasındaki farkı temsil eden bir nesneyi tanımlar.
+`difference_type`denetlenen dizideki herhangi iki öğenin adresleri arasındaki farkı temsil eden bir nesne tanımlar.

 ## <a name="emplace_after"></a><a name="emplace_after"></a>emplace_after